Charleston Fracking Accident Attorney

-When Hydraulic Fracturing Goes Awry, Victims Deserve Compensation
+When Hydraulic Fracturing in West Virginia Goes Awry, Victims Deserve Compensation

 Hydraulic fracturing, also called “hydrofracking” or simply “fracking,” is a common and effective technique for obtaining otherwise inaccessible pockets of natural gas in West Virginia.
 Vast amounts of water, sand, and chemicals are typically forced into a well, fracturing the shale underground.
 The new breaks and cracks in the rock layers allow the natural gas to be extracted from the well.

 As more companies use hydraulic fracturing, the potential for accidents increases.
 The incredible pressure and strong chemicals necessary to split rock can also result in catastrophic injuries and fatalities to workers — particularly if the company fails to abide by state and federal safety standards.

 At Warner Law Offices, PLLC, our attorneys represent oil and gas workers throughout the state who have been injured due to:

 - Heavy machinery malfunctions or accidents